Andrew Cotton breaks back at Nazaré

 "What can I say: I got a little excited and ended up having possibly the worst wipeout impact wise of my life.
 Thank you to all the lifeguards and crew on the beach who helped stabilize me and do a great spinal recovery," expressed Cotton.

-Andrew took off on one of the biggest waves of the day, but the moving mountain didn't offer him an escape route, so the surfer was forced to pull the eject button, as the lip crashed down on him.
+Andrew took off on one of the biggest waves of the day, but the moving mountain didn't offer him an escape route, so the surfer was forced to pull the eject button as the lip crashed down on him.

 "I have broken my back, but I've been really lucky.
 I'm already looking forward and focusing my energy to get fit and back out there on some more big rollers."

 Cotton broke his back after a "split-second decision" that left him with a "dodgy [L2] vertebrae, but no complications."
-The British daredevil plans to heal quickly start rehab as soon as possible.
+The British daredevil plans to heal quickly and start rehab as soon as possible.